pedromargolles/citrix_copy_clipboard_to_remote/README.md

 - Text will be copied in remote session active window as if you have written it manually **[Warning: Do not change neither active window nor cursor position while text is being copied].**

 ## Optional
-Bind script execution with a custom Keyboard shorcut.
+Bind script execution with a custom local Keyboard shorcut.
+Then, your clipboard text will be copied automatically to remote session after 5 seconds.